Cycode: rebuilding AppSec [OTS teams]

 Meet the Cycode team in Warsaw.
-Learn how we build security tools and what kind of engineers vibe with us.
+Learn how they build security tools and what kind of engineers vibe with them.

 Picture this: